Rhubarb Meringue Cups

 While I was growing up, my mom would always buy rhubarb and cook a simple rhubarb compote.
 We would eat it plain, on top of yogurt, or transform it into crisp, muffins, or other desserts.

 I can honestly say that there was a decent chunk of time, at least when I was very young, where I just didn’t get rhubarb at all.

 Now I love it.
 If I could eat rhubarb every day, I probably would.
 For some reason, the texture really appeals to me (it sort of melts in your mouth) and it is just so tart.
 Give me all of the tart foods.

 So when I saw rhubarb at the grocery store the other day, I had to have it (see above).
 The next step was coming up with a recipe idea.

 I’ve been dying to create a dessert that incorporates meringue, some sort of flavored whipped cream, and fresh fruit for months and months.
 Please don’t ask why it has taken this long–I have no idea.

 These rhubarb meringue cups were the result!
 Did you know that you can make (edible) meringue cups and fill them with all sorts of things?
 It’s an amazing thing.

 I love rhubarb, but these meringue cups stole the show for me.
 They’re just so…dainty and cute.

-I know they look finicky–but they are not at all.
+I know these meringue cups look finicky, but they are not.
 It simply requires piping meringue in concentric circles (and building up the sides to form a shell).
 The one caveat is that they do require a long baking time at a very low temperature.
 The long and low temperature cook time ensures that they will dry out thoroughly and become the true, light and crisp meringues that we all know and love.